 What is object detection?

-As a subset of computer vision, object detection is an automated method for locating interesting objects in an image with respect to the background.
+Object detection, a subset of computer vision, is an automated method for locating interesting objects in an image with respect to the background.
 For example, Figure 1 shows two images with objects in the foreground.
 There is a bird in the left image, while there is a dog and a person in the right image.

 Solving the object detection problem means placing a tight bounding box around these objects and associating the correct object category with each bounding box.
 Like other computer vision tasks, deep learning is the state-of-art method to perform object detection.